MLOps-Group/shroom-classifier/reports/README.md

 > Answer:

-We used docker in this project for more purposes.
+We used docker in this project for multiple purposes.
 For training our model we made a docker image of our training pipeline and pushed it to GCP.
-The containerised application of our training pipeline ensured that the models would train on the servers used by Vertex AI.
+The containerized application of our training pipeline ensured that the models would train on the servers used by Vertex AI.

 For deploying our model we made a docker image of our fast API application pushed it to GCP and deployed it by running the container in Cloud Run.